LexBorisoff/web-cli/README.md

 ## `split`

-Splits provided values into separate web queries.
+Creates a separate web query for each value argument.

 🚩 Flag option - no value is required.
 ❌ No configuration.